 To communicate effectively, typography requires appropriate typefaces.
-Last year we’ve presented 80 Beautiful Typefaces For Professional Design1, a selection of excellent typefaces one should be aware of when developing web-sites.
+Last year we’ve presented 80 Beautiful Professional Fonts, a selection of excellent typefaces one should be aware of when developing web-sites.
 Now it’s time to update our selection with typefaces we’ve missed then and new typefaces which have been developed over the last year.

-Below you’ll find over 60 first-class typefaces for corporate design.
+Below you’ll find over 60 first-class corporate fonts.
 Please notice that they are not free; however, we’ve focused on typefaces which are definitely worth spending money on.
 So which typefaces are “bulletproof”?
 What fonts can be used effectively in almost every Corporate Design?
 And what are the options for unique, but still incredibly beautiful typefaces?
 Let’s find out.

 Marat is an elegant typeface with a soft and friendly appearance.
 It comes in 5 different weights and includes Italics, Small Caps, various OpenType features and a wide range of language support.
 Each font includes oldstyle and lining figures, both proportional and tabular.
 Created by Ludwig Übele from Den Haag, The Netherlands.

 Graphik “I ended up drawing inspiration from all parts of the 20th century.
 The heavy end of the family is based in part on Paul Renner’s Plak, a relatively obscure display typeface cut only in large sizes of woodtype, that is related to his heavier weights of Futura but has rounder, friendlier, fatter proportions”.
 By Christian Schwartz.

 Rondana Rondana is a tribute to the purity of line and futuristic aesthetics of the 60s and 70s.
 Geometry in service of Typography, rather than opposite.